 Ms. Horn served as president of Private Client Services and managing director of Marsh, Inc., a subsidiary of MMC, from 1999 until her retirement in 2003.
-Prior to joining Marsh, she was senior managing director and head of international private banking, Bankers Trust Company; chair and chief executive officer of Bank One, Cleveland, N.A.; president of the Federal Reserve Bank of Cleveland; treasurer of Bell Telephone Company of Pennsylvania; and vice president of First National Bank of Boston.
-Ms. Horn serves as director of T. Rowe Price Mutual Funds; The U.S. Russia Investment Fund, a presidential appointment; Simon Property Group, Inc.; and Fannie Mae.
+Prior to joining Marsh, she was senior managing director and head of international private banking at Bankers Trust Company; chair and chief executive officer of Bank One, Cleveland, N.A.; president of the Federal Reserve Bank of Cleveland; treasurer of Bell Telephone Company of Pennsylvania; and vice president of First National Bank of Boston.
+Ms. Horn serves as director of T. Rowe Price Mutual Funds; The U.S. Russia Investment Fund, a presidential appointment; Simon Property Group, Inc.; Norfolk Southern Corporation; and Fannie Mae.
 Ms. Horn has been senior managing director of Brock Capital Group since 2004.

 John C. Lechleiter, Ph.D.
-Age 54 Director since 2005

 President and Chief Operating Officer

 Dr. Lechleiter was named president and chief operating officer of the company in 2005, and on April 1, 2008, he will become president and chief executive officer.
 He joined Lilly in 1979 as a senior organic chemist and has held management positions in England and the U.S. He was named vice president of pharmaceutical product development in 1993 and vice president of regulatory affairs in 1994.
 In 1996, he was named vice president for development and regulatory affairs.
-Dr. Lechleiter became senior vice president of pharmaceutical products in 1998, and executive vice president, pharmaceutical products and corporate development in 2001.
-He was named executive vice president, pharmaceutical operations, in 2004.
+Dr. Lechleiter became senior vice president of pharmaceutical products in 1998, and executive vice president of pharmaceutical products and corporate development in 2001.
+He was named executive vice president of pharmaceutical operations, in 2004.
 He is a member of the American Chemical Society.
 In 2004, Dr. Lechleiter was appointed to the Visiting Committee of Harvard Business School and to the Health Policy and Management Executive Council of the Harvard School of Public Health.
-He also serves as a member of the Board of Trustees of Xavier University (Cincinnati, Ohio).
-In addition, he serves as a distinguished advisor to The Children's Museum of Indianapolis, a member of the board of directors and executive committee of Fairbanks Institute, and a member of the United Way of Central Indiana board of directors.
+He also serves as a member of the board of trustees of Xavier University (Cincinnati, Ohio).
+In addition, he serves as a distinguished advisor to The Children's Museum of Indianapolis, a member of the board of directors.
 He also serves on the board of Indianapolis Downtown, Inc.